mattlokes/touchkio/README.md

 ## Setup
 Before you begin, make sure that you have a Linux device configured and operational with a [compatible](https://github.com/leukipp/touchkio/blob/main/HARDWARE.md) Touch Display.
-This guide assumes that you are using a Raspberry Pi with the latest version of Raspberry Pi OS **(64-bit)**, along with a desktop environment (preferred using labwc).
+This guide assumes that you are using a Raspberry Pi with the latest version of Raspberry Pi OS **(64-bit)**, along with a desktop environment (preferred using **labwc**).
-However, the **.deb** setup is also compatible with any other Debian based system.
+However, the **.deb** setup procedure is also compatible with any other Debian based 64-bit system.

 ### Optional
 To utilize the sensor features of your device through Home Assistant, it's essential to have a **MQTT broker running** and the **MQTT integration installed** on your Home Assistant instance.